Laura Glass, Ph.D.

 Senior Associate Director, Delaware Center for Teacher Education

 Barbara VanDornick received a Bachelor of Science in Education with a minor in French from Millersville University and a Master of Education in Counseling from Western Illinois University.
-Since coming to the University in 1972, she has served as an academic advisor, student teacher supervisor, and director of the Office of Student Services for Teacher Education.
+Since coming to the University in 1972, she has served as an academic advisor, student teacher supervisor, and director of the Office of Certification and Accreditation.
 Currently, she monitors the recruitment and retention of candidates in the University’s professional education programs; provides support services to professional education faculty, staff and students; and serves as the University’s certification officer.

 Debbie is responsible for many aspects of the MPCP initiative, which is an alternative route to certification and a master’s degree in teaching exceptional students.
 As well as on site supervision of teacher-interns, Debbie maintains communication with professors, staff, students, school districts and applicants.